ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-features/oauth/app-key-and-app-secret/index.html.markdown

 ---

-Before you start, you will need to register your AC Application with the oAuth supported service.
+Before you start, you will need to register your AC Application with the OAuth supported service.
 Once you have done this, you will end up with two important keys

  - App Key
  - App Secret